reexjungle/xcal/README.md

 xCal
 ====

 xCal is an implementation of the [iCalendar](http://en.wikipedia.org/wiki/ICalendar) format as specified by the internet protocol [RFC 5545](http://tools.ietf.org/html/rfc5546) and deployed from web servers as a service.
-In other words, xCal is xCalendar as a Service (**XaaS**).
+In other words, xCal is iCalendar as a Service (**iCaaS**).